Mbed-TLS/mbedtls-docs/project/long-term-plans.md

 ### Simplify and unify error codes

-Currently, `mbedtls_xxx` functions return `MBEDTLS_ERR_xxx` error codes, and `psa_xxx` functions return `PSA_ERROR_xxx` error codes.
-These use overlapping value spaces, so a function has to pick, it's impossible for a function to return either kind of error code depending on the error.
+Currently, `mbedtls_xxx` functions return compound `MBEDTLS_ERR_xxx` error codes, which can be the sum of a low-level error code and a high-level error code, and which are generally tied to one specific module.
+In contrast `psa_xxx` functions return `PSA_ERROR_xxx` error codes.

+Error codes are unambiguous (0 means success, PSA error codes are in the range [-255,-128], and combined MBEDTLS error codes cannot reach that range).
+However we are reluctant to take advantage of that fact and have functions that can return either `MBEDTLS_ERR_xxx` or `PSA_ERROR_xxx` error codes, because it would be harder for calling code to analyze the error codes.

+We would like to simplify the error space in several ways.

-We plan to renumber `MBEDTLS_ERR_xxx` error codes so that there is no overlap.
-Then we could have all functions return a `psa_status_t`, and we wouldn't need to convert between the two sets (which adds complexity and code size).
+* There should be a single error space, which extends the PSA error space with error codes that are specific to Mbed TLS.
+This would remove the need to convert between errors (which adds complexity and code size).

-With this renumbering, `MBEDTLS_ERR_xxx` error codes that have a matching PSA error will be merged.
-There will no longer be separate error codes for similar errors in different modules.
-For example, all `MBEDTLS_ERR_xxx_ALLOC_FAILED` will be replaced by `PSA_ERROR_INSUFFICIENT_MEMORY`.

-As part of this change, we also plan to remove the association of “low-level” and “high-level” Mbed TLS error codes.
-Error codes will work like an enum.
+* There should be a single error code for a given meaning.
+For example, all out-of-memory errors should be reported as `PSA_ERROR_INSUFFICIENT_MEMORY`.
+Today, if bignum code fails to allocate memory during an RSA signature verification, the error code would be `MBEDTLS_ERR_MPI_ALLOC_FAILED + MBEDTLS_ERR_RSA_PUBLIC_FAILED`.
+* Error codes should behave like an enum.
+Combining a low-level code and a high-level code adds a lot of complexity and code size without being really helpful.

-Merging error codes break legitimate code (`case ERR_FOO: case ERR_BAR:` is an error if `ERR_FOO` and `ERR_BAR` have the same value), so this change has to be done in a major release.
+Merging error codes break legitimate code (`case ERR_FOO: case ERR_BAR:` is an error if `ERR_FOO` and `ERR_BAR` have the same value), so most of this change has to be done in a major release.

 ### Secure by default, hard to misuse